 in environmental issues and the nexus of science and culture,

 I am happy tackling a range of topics.
-In 2020, following nearly
+In 2020, following a

 Context is all.
 I’ve honed my skills in many: science journalism, book publishing, UN agencies, government departments, non-profits.
 As a result, I understand the needs of diverse readerships and organizations, whether through features, websites, reports, reviews, essays, books or blogs.

 As with format, so with topic.
 I’m comfortable with copy on the Green New Deal, tactile learning in early education, eco-sanitation, sociogenomics, the circular economy, climate policy, AI ethics, and the historical nexus of art and engineering.
 Whatever the subject, I get to the heart of the story that needs telling.

 I've been tugging at the narrative thread for decades, starting with a literature degree from Vassar and studies at George Washington University.
 In my twenties, I launched professionally at the UN agency FAO in Rome.
 Working on global projects such as the World Food Survey, I found myself at a sustainability frontline.
 I became galvanized by thinking on the entanglement of environment and human behaviour, and pursued it at the IMO, British government departments, SciDev.Net, New Scientist, Gaia Books and the policy-research powerhouse IIED.
 As that institute's first staff writer, I transformed output, writing acclaimed annual reports and policy briefs.
 I also blogged climate summits, created book series Big Ideas in Development, led the editorial development of the website Alternative Routes to Urban Density, and mentored researchers in writing skills.